hanswenzel/CaTS/Instructions.md

 # Prerequisites
 First of all make sure that all the necessary system tools and development libraries are available on the System.
-For Ubuntu (LTS 20.04, LTS 22.04) we provide the script   [checkpr.sh](scripts/checkpr.sh) that esnures the system is ready.
+For Ubuntu (LTS 20.04, LTS 22.04) we provide the script [checkpr.sh](scripts/checkpr.sh) that ensures the system is ready.
 Opticks requires Geant4 (as of 7/7/2022 we are using Geant4 v11.0.p2), nvidia cuda (11.5)  and nvidia Optix (6.5) among other libraries.
 CaTS in addition will require ROOT (we are using ROOT 6.26/04).
 If all these libraries and development headers are available on your machine skip directly to  (**Building opticks vs. existing libraries**).
 On a 'blank' computing system it makes sense to build CLHEP, then Geant4 and finally ROOT assuring that all the necessary development libraries and headers are installed.

 # Building CLHEP
 The current version of Geant4  geant4-v11.0.2 is build on CLHEP version 2.4.5.1